Build a Kit

 Step 3: Keep it accessible

-Store your kits somewhere easy to reach.
+Store your kits somewhere easily accessible.
 Have one in your home (near an exit is a good location), and one in your car.
 You could also keep one at work.

 Ensure everyone in your household knows where the kits are, and which ones they’re responsible for.